Yuri Korolyov: 1981–1984

-1985–1988
+1985–1989

-The beginning of this quadrennium saw Korolyov make an impressive resurgence back onto the international competitive scene as he clinched the All-Around title by a large margin of .300 over Soviet teammate Vladimir Artemov at the 1985 World Championships in Montreal.
+The beginning of this quadrennium saw Korolyov make a successful resurgence back onto the international competitive scene as he clinched the All-Around title by a margin of .300 over Soviet teammate Vladimir Artemov at the 1985 World Championships in Montreal.
 With Bilozerchev (who had won the European All-Around Title earlier that year) unfortunately sidelined because of a severe leg injury sustained in a car accident, Korolyov had more free rein to collect medals at this competition, where he also won 3 of the 6 individual event titles.

 Like the midpoint year in the preceding quadrennium, 1986 was another stellar year for Korolyov, as he won or co-won the All-Around at that year's 2 most significant international competitions.
-At that year's World Cup in Beijing, he shared the All-Around title with Li Ning, and came back to best the home-country-advantaged Li in the individual event finals winning 3 golds and 2 silvers vs. Li's 2 golds and 1 bronze.
-Also, that year, at the first Goodwill Games in Moscow, among a deep international field, Korolyov won the All-Around title again by a huge margin of .600 over compatriot Artemov.
+At that year's World Cup in Beijing, he shared the All-Around title with China’s Li Ning and also had great successes in the individual event finals winning 3 golds and 2 silvers.
+Also, that year, at the first Goodwill Games in Moscow, among a deep international field that included eventual Olympic All-Around Champion (1988) Vladimir Artemov and deceased eventual European and World All-Around Medalist Valentin Mogilny, Korolyov won the All-Around title again by a huge margin of .600.
 He logged the highest 6-event composite score in the preliminaries as well as again in the All-Around final, truly dominating the competition.
 That dominance stretched over into event finals as well where he snared 3 out of the 6 individual event titles.

 1987 saw Korolyov even better-poised to go into the succeeding year's Olympics than at the same point in time in the previous quadrennium.
 Despite the very successful return of Bilozerchev and the rise of younger Soviet stars such as Valeri Liukin and Valentin Mogilny, Korolyov still managed to win his 3rd European All-Around Silver Medal, behind Liukin, at that year's competition European Gymnastics Championships in Moscow, adding to that 1 gold and 1 silver in event finals.
-Even more impressive was his performance at the 1987 World Gymnastics Championships in Rotterdam.
-Although Korolyov only qualified 4th among his Soviet teammates, compatriot Liukin had to withdraw from the Individual All-Around because of an unfortunate knee injury, freeing Korolyov to compete in the All-Around final where he placed 2nd behind Bilozerchev and, buttressed by a perfect score of 10.00 on vault, even logged a higher 6-event composite score in the all-around final than Bilozerchev (or anybody else).
+At the 1987 World Gymnastics Championships in Rotterdam, although Korolyov only qualified 4th among his Soviet teammates, his compatriot Liukin had to withdraw from the Individual All-Around because of an unfortunate knee injury, freeing Korolyov to compete in the All-Around final where he placed 2nd behind Bilozerchev and, buttressed by a perfect score of 10.00 on vault, even logged a higher 6-event composite score in the all-around final than Bilozerchev (or anybody else).
 (Under the New Life rules instituted two years later, he would have been World All-Around Champion.)

-With the previous year's successes established, it looked like Korolyov would have another chance to finally prove himself on the world's biggest stage, the Olympics, but fate adversely intervened again when he injured his Achilles tendon, making his bid for the 1988 Seoul Olympics impossible.
+With the previous year's successes established, it looked like Korolyov would have another chance to finally prove himself on the world's biggest stage, the Olympics, but fate adversely intervened again when he injured his Achilles tendon at that year’s Soviet Olympic Trials, making his bid for the 1988 Seoul Olympics impossible.